andymcgunagle/git-and-github-notes/README.md

 - [`git config --global core.editor "code --wait"`](https://git-scm.com/book/en/v2/Appendix-C%3A-Git-Commands-Setup-and-Config): Sets VS Code as your your core.editor and enables you to use `git commit` (without the `-m` flag) to open a new file in VS Code and easily compose longer commit messages there.

+- `git commit -a -m "My commit message..."`: The `-a` flag automatically stages files that have been modified and deleted (without the need for `git add`).
+  - Note that new files you have not told Git about are not tracked - you'd need to include them with `git add <file>`.

 ### Logging

 - `git log --oneline`: Shows the first line of commit messages and a shorter snippet of the 40-byte hexadecimal commit object name.